Tissue shape from cell-scale active tensions: Introduction

 \section{Introduction}

 Active materials are characterized by their ability to locally generate active forces, independent of elastic or viscoelastic stresses~\cite{Marchetti.etal2013}.
 Living tissues are a paradigmatic example, generating active stress via motor molecules in the cytoskeleton~\cite{Heisenberg.Bellaiche2013}.
-Notably, during morphogenesis, cells use these ``microscopic muscles'' to sculpt the form of the embryonic body~\cite{Gilbert.Barresi2016}.
-Understanding the large-scale consequences of cell-scale active forces, and how active tissue reacts to external forces (e.g., fluid- or solid-like), is an important question in biological physics.
-More precisely, we aim to understand, first, how local active forces determine the large-scale shape of a tissue -- the mechanical ground state--, and second, how this shape reacts to additional forces -- the low-energy excitations.
+During morphogenesis, cells use these ``microscopic muscles'' to sculpt the form of the embryonic body~\cite{Gilbert.Barresi2016}.
+Understanding how cell-scale active forces determine tissue-scale shape, and how tissues react to external forces (e.g., fluid- or solid-like), is an important question in biological physics.
+Physically, it amounts to determining the tissue's mechanical ground state and low-energy excitations.

-Put another way, there is a crucial distinction between the microscopic and macroscopic stress state of a tissue.
-A raft of soap bubbles illustrates this point: individual bubble interfaces are under (surface) tension, while the raft as a whole is stable even if its boundaries are free.
-The raft is hence macroscopically stress-free.
-Biologically, tensions and macroscopic stress can be assessed by different laser ablation experiments: severing single cell interfaces, or cutting out a patch comprising a mesoscopic number of cells (Fig.~\ref{fig:laser-ablation}).
-Currently, a systematic framework to connect these scales is missing.
-One reason for this is the complexity of many cell-resolved models.

-In many cell-level (and continuum) models for tissue mechanics, active forces are modeled as an additional ``drive'' on top of a visco-elastic ``backbone''~\cite{Alt.etal2017,Sknepnek.etal2023}.
-Dynamics are set by frictional or viscous relaxation.
-Such models can become quite complex~\cite{Alt.etal2017}, making it hard to understand the physical consequences of active forces.
-To simplify, we make use of a separation of biological timescales.
-Due to the rapidity of mechanical relaxation (10s of seconds~\cite{Bambardekar.etal2015}), tissues are typically in adiabatic force balance~\cite{Noll.etal2020}.
-Furthermore, because molecular turnover~\cite{Heisenberg.Bellaiche2013} leads to viscous relaxation of passive, elastic stresses, one expects that on long timescales, active, motor-molecule-generated stresses dominate.

-Here, we study the mechanics of active tension networks (ATN)~\cite{Noll.etal2017,Claussen.etal2024}, a minimal model for 2d epithelia, dominated by active interfacial tensions.
-Intuitively, the ATN model describes a tissue as a generalized, active foam~\cite{Kim.etal2021}.
-In contrast to a conventional fluid foam, where the fluid's surface tension is a fixed material parameter, cells actively regulate their interfacial tensions.
-By casting the mechanics of ATNs in geometric terms, we will determine the mechanical ``phase of matter'' of the tissue.
-We show how local contractile activity determines the large-scale shape and stress of the tissue and identify the soft modes that govern the response to external forces.
-Overall, we find that ATNs exhibit \emph{emergent elasticity}: a macroscopically stress-free reference state and an effective stress-strain relationship emerge from the configurations of active tensions.

-This work presents a coarse-graining analysis, starting from the ``microscopic'' ATN model.
-In a companion paper, Ref.~\cite{Claussen.etal2026}, we derive and analyze the effective long-wavelength theory directly in the continuum.